oruga-ui/oruga/packages/docs/documentation/README.md

 ### With Nuxt

-Oruga provides a [Nuxt.js](https://nuxtjs.org) module to easily use the library in your Nuxt.js app.
+Oruga provides a [Nuxt.js](https://nuxtjs.org) module to easily integrate the library in your Nuxt.js app.

 Add `@oruga-ui/oruga/nuxt` to `modules` section of your `nuxt.config.js` file.